A Guide to Everest Base Camp Trek AccommodationMarch 30, 2018 No Responses Mosaic Adventure

 Since the 1970s, the money from the trekking lodges is the major source of income in many Himalayan villages.

 Throughout the Everest Base Camp Tour, you’ll get a chance to stay at the different type of lodges and tea houses.

 Since this trekking route lies in the remote region, the level of accommodation is basic.

 As you reach at high altitude above 4,500 m the villages and settlements become smaller and smaller.
 Also, the accommodation becomes limited.

 Lukla is a gateway for trekking in the Everest region.
 Due to weather conditions, most of the time flight from Kathmandu to Lukla arrive in the early morning.
 So, only a few people stay their first night at Lukla.
-Majority of trekkers prefer forward for the first stop at Phakding or Namche.
+Majority of trekkers prefer the first stop at Phakding or Namche.

 But this doesn’t mean, there are no any lodges in Lukla.
 Well, there are plenty and the standard of the accommodation is also higher.
 There are also some good quality hotels to stay in, though they are a little more expensive than the teahouses.